jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 1) install the neccessary requirements using the requirements.txt in the folder modul_preparation

 2) execute the file `training.py`.

-3) follow the steps in web_application/backend/README.md

-4) follow the steps in web_application/backend/README.md

 ## Project Milestone 12/12/2022
 ## utilzed libraries: